monkeyshoulders/Web-Perf-Optimization/README.md

 Changes had to made to be made to several files to obtain the parameters of the projects outline.

-- All images were compressed using Compressjpeg.com
+- All images were compressed and resized
 - All CSS, JS, and HTML files were minified
+- CSS file for index.html was completely edited and inlined except for a few lines in the header
-- Files were copied into **DIST** and **SRC** folders for future modification purposes and web serving for optimal performance
+- Files were copied into **SRC** folder for original editable formats
-- Inlining of CSS properties to speed page loads
 - Moved style and link tags associated with CSS and JS to bottom of body in HTML to reduce render blocking
 - JS files were changed to load asynchronusly
-- *main.js* Line 402 changeSliderLabel moved out of resizePizzas function
-- *main.js* Line 419 sizeSwitcher moved out of resizePizzas function
 - *main.js* querySelectorAll changed to querySelector, getElementsByClassName, and getElementById
-- *main.js* Line 529 for loop change from 200 to 25 to reduce amount of render and paint
+- *main.js* Line 529 for loop change from 200 to 55 to reduce amount of render and paint -
-- *main.js* Line 508 /1250 changed to /500 to assist rendering and scrolling

 #### Resources used to complete this project ####